deedubyalabs/crm-pro/memory-bank/testing-plan.md

-## PROActive OS Testing Plan
+## PROActive ONE Testing Plan

-This document outlines the testing strategy for the PROActive OS, with a focus on ensuring the reliability and functionality of AI agent integrations and core business modules.
+This document outlines the testing strategy for the PROActive ONE, with a focus on ensuring the reliability and functionality of AI agent integrations and core business modules.

 ### Phase 1: AI Agent Infrastructure & Core Integrations Testing (Completed/Ongoing)